m3db/m3/DOCUMENTATION.md

 -   Link checking with htmltest

 To run them you need Docker installed and running, and at the top level of the M3 project, run `make clean install-vendor-m3 docs-test`.
+If the test is successful you see green text, if not, htmltest tells you which links in which pages you need to fix.

 ## Building Documentation

 There are a couple of different ways to build the documentation depending what you want to do.

-If you want to build only the most up-to-date version of the docs, you can use `hugo` to build.
+- If you want to build only the most up-to-date version of the docs, you can use `hugo` to build.

-If you want to build all versions of the docs using Hugo run in Docker (this is what CI does to test the documentation).
+- If you want to build all versions of the docs using Hugo run in Docker (this is what CI does to test the documentation).
 From the top level of the project, run `make docs-build`.

-If you want to build all versions of the docs with a system-installed version of Hugo (this is what Netlify does to build and serve the documentation).
+- If you want to build all versions of the docs with a system-installed version of Hugo (this is what Netlify does to build and serve the documentation).
 From the top level of the project, run `make site-build`.

 ## Creating a New Documentation Version